What can I do Today as an Arts Advocate?

 When the moment comes for reactive advocacy, you can go to them as a partner (and an equal) to make your case.
 It puts you, your organization and your cause at an infinitely greater advantage.
 If someone I don’t know called me to ask a favor, I would probably decline.
-If someone I’ve worked with called with the same story, I’m much more likely to say yes.
+If someone you've worked with called with the same story, you're much more likely to say yes.
 Position yourself as an ally and a resource, and your voice becomes stronger.

-Learn your elevator speech and use it outside of the choir.
+Learn your elevator speech and use it outside of the choir

 We now have qualitative and quantitative data demonstrating the power of arts and arts education and its relationship to 21st century skill sets, the local economy and quality of life.
 That’s great—if we can share that data with people who aren’t already convinced.